 The freelance industry is growing rapidly — almost one-third of the American workforce is freelance, contributing $1.2 trillion to the economy.

 This is a 22% increase compared to 2019 and we can safely say that the global pandemic played a big role in accelerating this trend.

 But, you should first know about the bid proposal concept.

 A bid proposal is very specific summary of telling why you are eligible to get the job.
 It does more than initiate a friendly greeting to the buyer and express interest in the job.
 Your bid proposal allows you to state what your qualifications are and how your background would allow you to perform the specific job with excellence, accuracy, and on deadline.

 Your qualifications and skills may include:

 - Past Projects

-Here are 10 simple steps for writing an effective bid project proposal on Freelancer:
+Now, we come to how to write a bid proposal in 2022?
+Therefore, here are 10 simple steps for writing an effective bid project proposal on Freelancer.